The ultimate guide on how to create & host your webinar

 If you don’t have an email list, you could drive traffic to this page by:

--
+- Social media

-Guest blog posts
+- Guest blog posts

-Partnering with someone with a list to do a joint webinar
+- Partnering with someone with a list to do a joint webinar

 Because you’ve done a lot of the preparation work beforehand, this is really the last new step in the process.
-After this, it’s all just about executing everything you’ve already created from emails to attendees to the presentation and follow up process.
+After this, it’s all just about executing everything you’ve already created from emails to attendees to the presentation and follow-up process.

 Example webinar execution schedule

 By sending out the mailer on Monday, you give people a few days to register for the event as well as time to remind attendees.
-Give prospects time to register for a time in the near future, otherwise they’ll sign up and forget about it.
+Give prospects time to register for a time in the near future, otherwise, they’ll sign up and forget about it.
 It’s always best to strike while the iron is hot.

 Lastly, we like to always make the offer and replay expire around 48 hours after the live presentation, which in this instance was on Friday.
-If you leave the replay and offer up forever, there won’t be a strong enough sense of urgency to watch and subsequently buy the product, which is why time-boxing it is so effective.
+If you leave the replay and offer it up forever, there won’t be a strong enough sense of urgency to watch and subsequently buy the product, which is why time-boxing it is so effective.

 If someone isn’t able to watch it prior to the expiration and emails you, you can always just send them a link to the video off the record.